- Current political and economic issues succinctly explained.

 One of the first hurdles to be cleared in restoring U.S.-Vietnam relations was cooperation on returning the remains of U.S. prisoners of war (POW) and missing in action (MIA) personnel.
 By the end of the 1980s, recovery efforts resumed with processes established for searches across the country by U.S. teams.
 This progress led to the opening of a field office for the United States Office in MIA Affairs in Hanoi under the George H.W.
 Bush administration in 1991, the first official postwar U.S. presence in Vietnam.
 This outpost, combined with a special temporary U.S. Senate committee set up to investigate POW/MIA-related issues, helped build momentum to normalize relations.

-Vietnam’s major economic reforms, launched in 1986 to remedy the country’s economic plight, signaled an eagerness to restore international ties.
+Vietnam’s major economic reforms, launched in 1986 to boost the country’s underperforming economy, signaled an eagerness to restore international ties.
 The reforms, known as Doi Moi, prioritized building a market economy and creating opportunities for private-sector competition.
 Previously, the command economy had placed disproportionate importance on heavy industry while sectors such as agriculture struggled.

-The introduction of a market economy in Vietnam, a country of more than ninety million, attracted sizeable investments.
+The introduction of a market economy in Vietnam, a country of now more than ninety-five million people, attracted sizeable international investments.
 After restoring ties, Washington and Hanoi worked for nearly five years to negotiate a bilateral trade agreement that came into force in 2001.
-The deal lifted substantial nontariff barriers [PDF] to trade, including quotas, bans, and import restrictions; lowered tariffs from an average of 40 percent to 3 percent on a variety of goods, including agricultural and animal products and electronics; and granted Vietnam conditional most-favored-nation trade status, a critical benchmark for accession to the World Trade Organization (WTO).
-After Vietnam joined the WTO in 2007, the two countries set up a forum to discuss Vietnam’s WTO commitments and additional investment and trade liberalization in the industrial, agricultural, and trade sectors.
+The deal lifted many nontariff barriers [PDF] to trade, including quotas, bans, and import restrictions; lowered tariffs from an average of 40 percent to 3 percent on a variety of goods, including agricultural and animal products and electronics; and granted Vietnam conditional most-favored-nation trade status, a critical benchmark for accession to the World Trade Organization (WTO).
+After Vietnam joined the WTO in 2007, the two countries set up a forum to discuss Vietnam’s WTO commitments and additional investment and trade liberalization.

 Growing Security Contacts